 Thousands of UK companies are set to benefit as Network Rail starts its advanced procurement for a multi-billion pound investment programme for its next five-year funding period, 2019-2024, Control Period 6 (CP6)

-Network Rail is divided into eight geographical regions called ‘routes’
+Network Rail is divided into eight geographical areas called routes.

-Scroll down to find the most relevant contact details
+Scroll down to find contact details for your area.

 Latest news for this region

 Passengers reminded to plan ahead this Easter as Network Rail undertakes £118m upgrade to Britain’s rail network

 - Railway open for ‘business as usual’ as majority of the network is unaffected by upgrade work